 Safety Code Services (Permits)

 Safety Codes Services processes applications for demolitions, new construction and renovations.
-Safety Codes Services is responsible for construction design approvals relative to building, plumbing, gas, and electrical disciplines in order to ensure all projects meet the minimum building code requirements of the 2014 Alberta Building Code, the Safety Codes Act, and the Town of High River’s Quality Management Plan or Land Use Bylaw (LUB).
+Safety Codes Services is responsible for construction design approvals relative to building, plumbing, gas, and electrical disciplines in order to ensure all projects meet the minimum building code requirements of the 2014 Alberta Building Code, the Safety Codes Act, and the Town of High River’s Quality Management Plan.